pramnora/emacs/README.md

 DISADVANTAGES

 I no longer have access to such things as...
-- Notepad, CMD/[.bat], Powershell, VBScript, -etc. (Though, Linux has it's equivalents: The Terminal, BASH/[.sh]; Nano/VIM/Emacs/GEdit/and, so on...)
+- Notepad, CMD/[.bat], Powershell, VBScript, -etc. (Though, Linux has it's equivalents: The Terminal, BASH/[.sh]; GEdit/Nano/VIM/Emacs/and, so on...)
 - Certain Windows software I was using before...; isn't available for use of Linux (but, there is usually some equivalent package...such as graphics: MSPaint/ArtRage/-etc.)

 Only just yesterday, I went and installed: Emacs editor software;
 and, therefore, I can hardly say I understand how to use it properly, yet;
 nor can I claim that I know how this software fully functions;
-the most I can say is, I'm still learning how to more efffectively use it.
+the most I can say is, I'm still learning how to use it more efffectively,
+going just one single step at a time.

 -----